johnnolan/johnnolan.dev/src/random/articles/customising-gitbash-fonts-colours.md

 Now to apply this

-* Open up Git Bash and bring up the options by cicking on the icon in the top left.
+* Open up Git Bash and bring up the options by clicking on the icon in the top left.
 * Select the Background as ```rgb(0, 57, 70)```
 * Select foreground as ```rgb(116, 145, 151)```
 * Go to Text and select the Terminus font Bold and size 12